jacobecox/templates/coraza/versions/2.0.0/README.md

-## Coraza WAF App
+## Coraza WAF with Tyk API Gateway

 Creates a Coraza Web Application Firewall (WAF) with OWASP Core Rule Set (CRS) integration that proxies traffic to a target workload, providing comprehensive security filtering and protection.
+This template also includes a fully configured Tyk API Gateway for path-based API routing.
+Incoming traffic flows through Coraza first (WAF), then to the Tyk Gateway, and finally to your target workloads.

 ### Configuration

 The following values can be configured in your values file:

-- `targetWorkload`: The internal name of the workload to proxy traffic to (`WORKLOAD_NAME.GVC_NAME.cpln.local`)
-- `targetPort`: The port of the target workload to proxy traffic to
+- `endpoints`: A list of API routes for Tyk to proxy
+  - `name`: Unique endpoint name
+  - `workload`: Target workload DNS (`WORKLOAD_NAME.GVC_NAME.cpln.local`)
+  - `port`: Target workload port
+  - `path`: Public listen path (e.g., `/app1`)
 - `WAFPort`: The port on the WAF workload to expose to the internet
 - `resources`: Reserved resources for the workload
 - `multiZone`: Deploys replicas across multiple zones

+Redis and Sentinel (required; defaults provided):
+- `redis.redis`: Internal Redis for Tyk state (resources, auth, persistence)
+- `redis.sentinel`: Internal Redis Sentinel (resources, auth, persistence)

+**Important**: You must set strong passwords for both Redis and Sentinel:

 ### Logging